Electrotechnical qualification (installation) Level 3

 Minimum Age: 16 to apply for the one-year Level 2 diploma (mandatory)

-- L2 Electrical (mandatory requirement to gain entry): 1-year
+- Level 2 Diploma in Electrical Installation (mandatory requirement to gain entry): 1 year

 Opportunities range from working for small electrical contractors to large multi nationals - covering a wide range of social, domestic and commercial properties.